Biomimicry: Entrepreneurship via Nature

 This bootcamp will teach you:

-• How biomimicry shows new ways of creating value, managing growth and expanding entrepreneurial knowledge, where the ‘value’ is intricately tied to sustainability.
+• Renewed Value Creation: Participants will learn how biomimicry can provide new ways of creating value, managing growth, and expanding entrepreneurial knowledge, where the ‘value’ is intricately tied to sustainability.

-• New perspectives on how to use nature’s innovation as a guiding framework, connecting us to an ecosystem perspective, biodiversity, and multi-species.
+• Ecosystem Perspective: Participants will gain new perspectives on how to use nature’s innovation as a guiding framework, connecting us to an ecosystem, biodiversity, and multi-species perspective.

 content